smartclean/smartclean.github.io/docs/vcs_cmd.md

 2. An incident gets created when the level of consumable inside it reaches the minimum level.
 3. The incident indicates that the consumable in the container is getting low.

-For more details please visit our [help center page](https://helpcenter-smartclean.webflow.io/help-installation/how-it-works)
+For **more details about our consumable level sensing devices** please visit our [help center page](https://helpcenter-smartclean.webflow.io/help-installation/how-it-works)

 Some of our other solutions which generate Alerts are:
 - [Indoor air quality monitoring](/vcs_aq.html)